nabinno/dojo/qwiklabs/creating_a_virtual_machine.md

 - [ ] Create a new instance from the Cloud Console
 - [ ] Create a new instance with gcloud
 - [ ] Test your knowledge

+# Supplement
+## Create a new instance from the Cloud Console
+## Create a new instance with gcloud
+## Test your knowledge